immartian/re_future/china_emergence.md

 ## Final Vision: Not Overthrow, But Recursive Outgrowth

+Through the lens of entropic politics, transformation becomes inevitable when high-coherence structures consistently outperform low-coherence ones in reducing social entropy.
 RE does not seek revolution; it enables successive thresholds of emergence until the old form is outgrown and rendered obsolete.

+This represents the natural evolution of political systems according to entropic principles: structures that suppress feedback and accumulate entropy will eventually be replaced by structures that enable feedback and reduce entropy through adaptive self-organization.

 "We do not cut down the tree.
 We grow taller trees beside it—until it becomes part of the forest floor."